cciw-uk/cciw.co.uk/docs/security.rst

   * In the database, usually making these values editable via the Django admin by people with appropriate permission levels.

-  * In 3rd party services - for example, you might send emails to a ``@cciw.co.uk`` alias and configure the recipients manually in Mailgun.

   * In ``secrets.json`` as a last resort.

 * Camper data and officer data that are supplied as part of booking and